Andampy

 Andampy is a rural municipality in northern Madagascar.
 It belongs to the district of Antalaha, which is a part of Sava Region.
 The municipality has a populations of 6,843 inhabitants (2019).

 Agriculture

-The agriculture is mainly substancial: rice, manioc, banana, sugar cane and coco nuts.
+The agriculture is mainly subsistential: rice, manioc, banana, sugar cane and coco nuts.
 Next to it also vanilla, cloves and coffee is planted.

 Tourism

 It is situated at the border of the Masoala National Park.